flocked/FZUIKit/README.md

 #### NSContentUnavailableConfiguration

 A content configuration for a content-unavailable view.
-It is a composable description of a view that indicates your app can’t display content.
+It is a composable description of a view indicating your app can’t display content.
 Using a content-unavailable configuration, you can obtain system default styling for a variety of different empty states.

 ```swift
 let configuration = NSContentUnavailableConfiguration.loading() // A loading view that is displaying a spinning indicator.